Jazwares: History

 Jazwares was founded in Sunrise, Florida in 1997 by Judd Zebersky, who left his practicing law career to start the company.
 Zebersky spent six months visiting factories in China and learning the toy manufacturing process before starting Jazwares, after his wife told him to pursue his dream of "making toys."
-His wife, Laura Zebersky, also a lawyer, joined in 2005 after selling her practice and, as of September 2023, serves as the company's president and chief commercial officer.
+His wife, Laura Zebersky, also a lawyer, joined in 2005 after selling her practice.
 The two met in University of Miami School of Law in 1990.

 The company launched its first product, oversized plastic cups called Big Sippers, in 1998.
 The novelty cups were molded to resemble WWE wrestlers and characters from the animated TV series The Simpsons and Pokémon.
 Since then, the company has focused heavily on licensing entertainment brands for toys, eventually moving to include video games and YouTubers.

 In 2008, Jazwares acquired the license to Sega's video game mascot Sonic The Hedgehog and used that license to make action figures and stuffed toys.
 Eight years after the rights to the Sonic license lapsed in 2014, a Sonic Squishmallow was released in December 2022.
 In April 2013, video game developer Mojang Studios appointed Jazwares as its license partner for its game Minecraft.
 Jazwares released its first line of action figures, plush toys and paper craft items in December 2013.

+In January 2026, Judd and Laura Zebersky announced that they would be stepping down from Jazwares.
+The company's chief operating officer, David Neustein, became chief executive officer in March 2026.
+David joined Jazwares in 2012 as COO, managing operations across the Americas, Asia and Europe, as well as overseeing the company's product development, supply chain and business processes.